fongfh/Getting-CleaningData/README.md

 A sample of the first 20 observations of the final **TIDY** dataframe is shown below.
 It show the combined **TRAIN** and **TEST** data sorted by 'Subject_ID' and 'Activity'.
-'Subject_ID' ranges form 1 to 30.
+'Subject_ID' ranges from 1 to 30.
 'Activity' is one of the following 6: WALKING, WALK_UPSTAIR, WALK_DNSTAIR, SITTING, STANDING, LAYING.
-Due to space constraints, only the first 7 columns are shown.
+Due to space constraints, only the first seven columns of the data frame are shown.

 |   Subject_ID|     Activity| tBodyAcc-mean()-X| tBodyAcc-mean()-Y| tBodyAcc-mean()-Z| tBodyAcc-std()-X| tBodyAcc-std()-Y|